 At Ecumenical Ministries of Oregon (EMO), our volunteers are among our most valuable assets.
-Last year, over 600 volunteers donated almost 30,000 hours of their time, saving EMO an estimate of over half a million dollars.
+Last year, nearly 600 volunteers donated almost 30,000 hours of their time, saving EMO an estimate of over half a million dollars.
 Without volunteers, we couldn’t touch the lives of the nearly 20,000 people we serve throughout Oregon each year.

 Interested in volunteering your time for EMO?
 There are a lot of opportunities for volunteers – help feed the hungry, care for creation, share your wisdom, minister to refugees, help keep things running, provide community outreach, or share a special skill.
 Each of these programs welcomes your volunteer help.